Who this is for

 What you get

-- Consistency checks against RFP and prior responses
+- Consistency checks scoring each response against the RFP and prior answers

 Before TruBuild

-- No single source of truth for “what was asked, what was answered”
+- No single source of truth for “what was asked, what was answered, who approved it”

 With TruBuild